tewarid/tewarid.github.io/_posts/2014/2014-03-25-freertos-task-control-block-and-stack-in-avr32.md

 tags: freertos tcb avr
 comments: true
 ---
+# FreeRTOS task control block and stack in AVR32

 FreeRTOS allocates memory for the task's control block (TCB) structure (`tskTCB` type in `tasks.c`), followed by memory for its stack, when your code calls `xTaskCreate` to create a new task.
 To find the TCB of the currently executing task look at `pxCurrentTCB` in `tasks.c`.
 A color coded view of how the `tskTCB` structure looks in memory follows.
 What you see will vary based on which fields are enabled in your port.